What are First-Generation Students?

 Recommendations for First-Generation College Students

 - Attend New Student Orientation – this will help get you connected to the campus community and resources from the very start.
-Please check out the Orientation brochure for more information and questions.
+Please check out the New Student Orientation Page for more information and questions.

 - Find and Maintain Balance – while in college you will have a lot to juggle!
 Balance, organization, and time management will be key to your success.
 With your academic, social, work, and family responsibilities, it will be important for you to find a way to balance competing needs and obligations.
 Remember the hard work that got you here will also help keep you here.